Tuesday, August 20, 2019

 Instagram

-Work on exterior components of Nagasaki tram No. 134, not included in this amazing project, still require your help.
+Work on exterior components of Nagasaki tram No. 134, not included in this amazing project, still requires your help.
 You can help with needed repairs to replace the canvas on the roof and apply a fresh coat of paint, repairs to one end of a vestibule, and recreate roll signs.

 Please consider a donation to help complete these exterior repairs.
 Visit www.trolleymuseum.org/support/donate and designate your gift to the Nagasaki Tram, fund #773.